 - AUTOMATED TAXONOMIC ANALYSIS—An automated taxonomic assignment program ("RDPquery") was developed that queries the Ribosomal Database Project (RDP) site and returns a taxonomic assignment for 16S rRNA sequences based on sequence similarity.
 Any 16S rRNA sequence collection can be analyzed or re-analyzed automatically to keep information current, and the RDPquery results can be incorporated directly into database records.
 The program has now been converted to a stand-alone Java application for general distribution.

 - QUANTITATIVE CLONE LIBRARY ANALYSIS - A method for statistical comparisons was developed of the composition of two or more rRNA gene libraries (Singleton et al. 2001, 2004).
-Along with the downloadable LIBSHUFF program, a new web version (WebLIBSHUFF) is available.
+Along with the downloadable LIBSHUFF program, an archived web version (WebLIBSHUFF) is available.

 - ENVIRONMENTAL TRANSCRIPTOMICS (SIMO AND MLMO COLLABORATION)—A collaborative effort with the Mono Lake Microbial Observatory (MLMO) produced a protocol to directly retrieve mRNA sequences from natural bacterioplankton communities (Poretsky et al., in press).
 Transcript sequences are indications of what the organisms are doing right now.
 Transcript sequences retrieved from salt marsh communities have generated new hypotheses about nutrient utilization and provided novel functional sequences for environmental gene expression studies.